drewr/postal/README.md

-Postal
+postal
 =======

 #### Internet email library for Clojure

-Postal is a library for constructing and sending RFC822-compliant Internet email messages.
+postal is a library for constructing and sending RFC822-compliant Internet email messages.
 It wraps the JavaMail package for message and SMTP support.
 It supports sendmail natively.
 Supports STARTTLS & SSL.